-What Urine Specific Gravity Values Measure
+What Is Urine Specific Gravity?

-Measuring Urine Specific Gravity
+How Vets Measure Urine Specific Gravity

-Urine Specific Gravity Values
+Normal Urine Specific Gravity in Pets

+Urine specific gravity values in the 1.008 to 1.010 range are termed isosthenuria.
 This happens when the kidneys are unable to concentrate the urine more than that of protein-free plasma.
 A single reading in this range does not necessarily indicate kidney disease.
-Your veterinarian will want to examine your pet, do blood work to check blood urea nitrogen and creatinine to assess kidney function, and consider other factors such as water intake, any medications and concurrent diseases that may be present.
+The veterinarian will want to examine your pet, do blood work to check blood urea nitrogen and creatinine to assess kidney function, and consider other factors such as water intake, any medications, and concurrent diseases that may be present.

 - Kidney disease

 - Thyroid disease in cats

 Vets use urine specific gravity as a guide combined with physical examinations and an animal's history to determine if more testing is needed.
 Those additional tests could include blood testing, a full urinalysis, specialized urine testing, ultrasound, and radiographs (X-rays).

 Rudinsky, Adam et al. Variability Of First Morning Urine Specific Gravity In 103 Healthy Dogs.
 Journal Of Veterinary Internal Medicine, vol 33, no. 5, 2019, pp. 2133-2137.
 Wiley, doi:10.1111/jvim.15592